Professional Surveying Space Weather Report

 Immediate Actions

-• Monitor real-time Kp index and space weather alerts during operations
+• Monitor space weather alerts for any changes

 Survey Planning

-• Schedule critical RTK work for 19 Jan when conditions expected to improve
+• Schedule critical RTK work during daytime local hours for optimal conditions

 Equipment Considerations